nlwlynn/Farmers-Market/README.md

+# Team9 Spring '25 Project

-# Team9 (Nicole Walsh, Christine Hawkins, Jessie Murphy, Amiel Halilil)
+Authors: Nicole Walsh, Christine Hawkins, Jessie Murphy, Amiel Halilil)

 In Farmer's Merket, you play as a farmer working to grow crops and fulfill customer orders to keep your farm afloat.
 During the day phase you'll plant, water, harvest, and protect your crops while managing your time carefully.
 Some crops are more valuable than others, but they take longer to grow and are harder to maintain.
 Customers place orders with varying wait times based on the value of their requests, so it is important to prioritize tasks.

 The player also needs to defend their crops from flies that can destroy them, by using a pesticide spray to attack you will damage the flies.
 Once the day ends, your earnings from the fulfilled orders are totaled.
 If you've made enough money to cover farm expenses such as taxes and seeds, you’ll progress to the night phase.
 If not, the game ends with your total score and your farm is foreclosed on.
 During the night phase the player has the option to upgrade to better crops and arrange their farm.
 As the days go on, upgrading your farm becomes more crucial as the game becomes more challenging.
 Customers will wait for less time and more bugs will attack your crops.
 The player will need to balance between purchasing better equipment and seeds while ensuring they have enough money to save their farm for another day.

+This forked version is my continuation of this video game even after the class has concluded.
+I have made many adjustments and continued to develop this game because I've become attached to it.
+The originial version is under christineh/Team9